MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-communication.md

 ![Test results shown in Notepad.](media/service-gateway-communication/gateway-onprem-porttest-result-file.png)

-## Force HTTPS communication with Azure Service Bus
+## Force HTTPS communication with Azure Relay

-You can force the gateway to communicate with Service Bus by using HTTPS instead of direct TCP.
+You can force the gateway to communicate with Azure Relay by using HTTPS instead of direct TCP.

 > [!NOTE]
-> Starting with the June 2019 gateway release and based on recommendations from Service Bus, new installations default to HTTPS instead of TCP.
+> Starting with the June 2019 gateway release and based on recommendations from Relay, new installations default to HTTPS instead of TCP.
 This default behavior doesn't apply to updated installations.

 You can use the [gateway app](service-gateway-app.md) to force the gateway to adopt this behavior.
 In the gateway app, select **Network**, and then turn on **HTTPS mode**.